 You always have the option to build your own temporary shelter in the woods.
 But what if you head out in an open space where materials simply are scarce?
 This is where camping tents come in.
-You need a tent that’s easy to set-up, lightweight, and have exceptional water- and weather- proofing.
+You need a large camping tent that’s easy to set-up, lightweight, and have exceptional weatherproofing.
+A waterproof tent also comes in handy.
 It should never be bulky, too.

 If you don’t mind sleeping on a bed of grass, then you won’t need a sleeping bag.
 Unfortunately, the wilderness can be very unforgiving especially at night.
 So, even if you had a hammock which effectively raises you from the forest floor and away from critters and bugs, you’d still need a tough, durable, and thermally-efficient sleeping bag to keep you warm and protect you from the elements.

 You don’t bring your luggage whenever you head to the woods, up the mountains, or even beside a lake or river system where you’ll be setting up camp.
-What you will need is a backpack that’s ingeniously designed with plenty of pockets and storage compartments to keep all of your other gear.
+What you will need is a survival backpack that’s ingeniously designed with plenty of pockets and storage compartments to keep all of your other gear.
 These bags should have exceptional padding on their straps as well as their back panels to help support your body in carrying the tremendous weight of the backpack.
 The bag should also be made of waterproof and super strong and durable material.
 These also need to be breathable so they won’t wear you down that easily.
 Great examples of this kind of backpack are also backpacking backpacks and external frame backpacks.

 Bug Out Bag